How To Find Out Where Someone Works for Child Support (And Their Income)

 Knowing how to find out where someone works can most reliably be done by contacting Federal Parent Locator services.
 This agency will have special access to private information in order to locate someone using tax documents, utility bills, and more.

 The most reliable DIY method will be to locate an individual’s LinkedIn account and see if they have an employer listed.
-Beyond this, if an individual suspect that the non-custodial parent works at a business, checking the LinkedIn account of the business or their website can sometimes be a worthwhile way to verify suspicions.
+Beyond this, if an individual suspects that the non-custodial parent works at a business, checking the LinkedIn account of the business or their website can sometimes be a worthwhile way to verify suspicions.

 How To Find Someone’s Employment History